Biological skin cream yields a more even or refined skin tone when applied to Melasma (the mask of pregnancy) and other undesired skin pigmentations.

 An option that relies in a similar concept is embodied in our melasma and hyperpigmentation treatment product: BIO SKIN REJUVENATION.

 This new option combines three novel ingredients that act synergistically to resolve melasma faster than bleaching agents.
-They are (a) Helix Aspersa Müller Glycoconjugates which dissolve the upper layer of dead cells with each application, while also activating and orchestrating the regenerative processes of the skin and have antioxidant and antiinflammatory properties, (b) Rumex occidentalis a plant extract which is capable of inhibiting the production of melanin by blocking the enzyme tyrosinase and (c) a human growth factor peptide, derived from the melanocyte-stimulating-hormone which blocks melanin synthesis.
+They are (a) Helix Aspersa Müller Glycoconjugates which dissolve the upper layer of dead cells with each application, while also activating and orchestrating the regenerative processes of the skin and have antioxidant and antiinflammatory properties, and contain powerful antioxidants that improve the performance of melanin deposit removers; (b) Rumex occidentalis a plant extract which is capable of inhibiting the production of melanin by blocking the enzyme tyrosinase and (c) a human growth factor peptide, derived from the melanocyte-stimulating-hormone which blocks melanin synthesis.

 BIO SKIN REJUVENATION activates skin renewal while it also dissolves excess pigmentation, blocks melanin synthesis and reduces the formation of unwanted pigmentation, allowing control over skin tone and brown spots.